Siphosami Malunga: Family, Education, Career, Seizure of Farm -Pindula, Local Knowledge

 Siezure of Farm

-On 14 June 2021, Malunga's son Siphosami said the Lands Ministry notified him that they are coming on 15 June 2021 to take a privately owned farm, peg it and give it to people they have allocated it to.
+On 14 June 2021, Malunga's son Siphosami said the Lands Ministry notified him that they are coming on 15 June 2021 to take Esidakeni Farm, peg it and give it to people they have allocated it to.
 The farm is co-owned by Malunga with businessman, Charles Moyo, and Zephaniah Dhlamini, a scientist working at the National University of Science and Technology.[2]

 The Herald reported that reports Government had repossessed a farm co-owned by Malunga and his two partners were false.
 The report stated that the farm was compulsorily acquired by Government under the Land Reform Programme in 2004 from a white farmer.